-Pet food is a huge industry in America, and marketers strive to push the latest formula or so-called prescription diet on dog owners every day.
+Pet food and nutrition is a huge industry in America, and marketers strive to push the latest formula or so-called prescription diet on dog owners every day.
 Whether you have trained protection dogs or a fluffy lapdog, finding the right food contributes greatly to its overall health and well-being.
 Weed through the many myths surrounding what role or dry food you feed your pets if you want them to perform their best, feel their best, and live a long, happy life.

 Myth #1 – Veterinarians Alone Sell the Healthiest Foods

 Although turning to your veterinarian for health advice about your personal protection dogs should provide a clear picture of care, the premium formulas of dog food they often sell in the office do not vary much or at all from grocery store brands.
 Chicken by-products, which are usually on eaten parts like intestines, feet, and unlaid eggs, provide protein, but not the healthiest usable type from muscle meat.
 If the dog food does not have chicken, lamb, or another meat-type as the first few ingredients, the food will not help your pets be healthy.

 Myth #2 – Dog Dental Health is Tied to Crunchy, Dry Food

 Strong and healthy teeth contribute to overall health but may be especially important for personal protection dogs.
 Many people believe that dry kibble scrapes unwanted debris and plaque off of a dog’s teeth, but research has shown that pieces of it are more likely to lodge between teeth and cause problems rather than solve them.
 Any remaining food particles trapped in the mouth attract bacteria.
 A natural diet the dog’s sharp teeth are designed for can help instead.

 Myth #3 – Puppies, Adult Dogs, and Seniors Need Different Food Types